BobbyDXL/RecFix-Extension-Firefox/README.md

 ## Installation

-### Loading the Extension in Chrome
+### Loading the Extension in Firefox
 1. Download or clone this repository to your local machine
-2. Open Google Chrome and type `chrome://extensions/` in the address bar
+2. Open Firefox and type `about:debugging` in the address bar
-3. In the top-right corner, enable "Developer mode" (toggle switch)
+3. Click "This Firefox" in the left sidebar
-4. Click the "Load unpacked" button that appears
+4. Click "Load Temporary Add-on"
 5. Navigate to the directory where you downloaded/cloned the extension
-6. Select the directory and click "Open"
+6. Select the `manifest.json` file and click "Open"
 7. The extension should now appear in your extensions list
-8. Click the puzzle piece icon in Chrome's toolbar to pin the extension
+8. Click the extensions menu icon in Firefox's toolbar to pin the extension
 9. The RecFix icon should now be visible in your toolbar

 ### Updating the Extension
 1. If you make changes to the extension code:
-   - Return to `chrome://extensions/`
+   - Return to `about:debugging`
    - Find RecFix in the list
-   - Click the refresh icon (↻) to reload the extension
+   - Click "Reload" to update the extension
-2. If you download a new version:
-   - Follow the same steps as initial installation
-   - Chrome will update the existing installation
+2. Note: Temporary add-ons in Firefox need to be reloaded after browser restart

 ### Troubleshooting Installation
 - If the extension doesn't load, check for error messages in:
+  - The Browser Console (Ctrl+Shift+J or Cmd+Shift+J)
-  - The extensions page (`chrome://extensions/`)
+  - The about:debugging page
-  - Chrome's Developer Tools console (F12)
 - Ensure all required files are present in the directory
-- Try disabling and re-enabling Developer mode
+- Make sure you're selecting the correct manifest.json file
-- Restart Chrome if issues persist
+- Restart Firefox if issues persist

 ### Required Setup
 1. Get a YouTube Data API key: